y4gz/y4gz/README.md

 <div align="center">

-dev from turkey. i like building automation scripts, analyzing how things work under the hood, and messing with discord bots.
+dev from turkey. i like building analyzing how things work under the hood

-python tools, security stuff, and whatever grabs my attention when i should be sleeping. if it runs, don't touch it. if it breaks, that's tomorrow's problem.
+security stuff, and whatever grabs my attention when i should be sleeping. if it runs, don't touch it. if it breaks, that's tomorrow's problem.

 ---